How to do a Full Bust Adjustment on a Dartless Shirt

-Another kind of Full Bust Adjustment (FBA) to add to the collection: one for a dartless bodice.
-This one is useful when you’re sewing the Onyx Shirt, but can be used on any sort of bodice without darts.
-I’ve drafted the images in Illustrator this time instead of making photo’s since I’m not completely satisfied with my photography setup at the moment.
-The drawings should be just as clear if not a little more abstract.
-I’ll show you the FBA on View A this time, you can find the tutorial for View B here.
+A very useful pattern alteration to add to your skillset: a Full Bust Adjustment (FBA) for a dartless shirt.
+This one can be used when you’re making the Onyx Shirt, but can be used on any sort of bodice without darts, in both knits and woven fabrics.
+I’ll show you the FBA on View A of the Onyx shirt, you can find the tutorial for View B here.
 If you have any questions, let me know in the comments.
-Before you start, please read the introduction to this post to decide whether you need and FBA to begin with.
+Before you start, please read When Do You Need a Full Bust Adjustment to decide whether you need and FBA to begin with.

 What you need

 - front pattern piece of a pattern without darts (like the Onyx)

 Start with drafting in the seam allowances on the armhole and side seam.
 They are 5/8″ (1.5 cm) for the side seam and 3/8″ (1 cm) for the armhole on the Onyx Shirt.
 Then hold the pattern piece to your body and determine your apex (that’s Latin for peak or top, so in this case a fancy word for nipple).
 Mark it on the pattern.

 Step 2: Draft and shift

 Starting from the apex mark, draft a line towards the side seam (red line 1).
 Draft a second line from 1/3 of the armhole to the apex and then straight down to the hem (green line 2).
 Draft a third line (blue line 3) from the center front to the green line.

 - Cut the green line from the hem to the apex and up to the armhole stitching line (yellow dot).

 - Cut the armhole seam allowance to the yellow dot, but not completely through.